antonisdim/haystac/docs/_build/html/_sources/index.rst.txt

-    -h, --help            show this help message and exit -m , --mode           Analysis mode for the selected sample -D , --database       Path to the database used for the sample analysis.
+    -h, --help            show this help message and exit -m , --mode           Analysis mode for the selected sample -D , --database       Path to the database yaml file used for the sample analysis.
 MANDATORY
-    -S , --sample         Path to the sample parameter file.
-Optional -g  [ ...], --genera  [ ...]
+    -S , --sample         Path to the sample parameter yaml file.
+MANDATORY -g  [ ...], --genera  [ ...]
                           List containing the names of specific genera the abundances should be calculated on, separated by a space character <genus1 genus2 genus3 ...>
     -o , --analysis-output-dir
                           Path to results directory.
+    -T , --read-probability-threshold
+                          Posterior probability threshold for a read to belong to a certain species.
+Chose from 0.5, 0.75 and 0.95 (default:0.75).
     -c , --cores          Number of cores for RIP to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max